katielacy27/customer-search-application/README.md

 (I will continue to work on that so if you are reading this message then I have still not fixed it.)

 1. Run the backend application following the steps above ^^ Otherwise there will be a very boring site.
-2. from the *react-app* directory run `npm start` and you should see something
+2. from the *react-app* directory run `npm start`
+3. if you see the message `webpack 5.70.0 compiled successfully in 115 ms` then the app is running!
+4. navigate to localhost:3000 and you should see a webpage that says "Customer Search"